kwpid/lim-rblx/PROJECT_DOCUMENTATION.md

 - **Ultra Epic**: 750,000 - 2,500,000 Robux (Red-Orange)
 - **Mythic**: 2,500,000 - 9,999,999 Robux (Red)
 - **Insane**: 10,000,000+ Robux (Magenta)
+- **Limited**: Special event-exclusive rarity (Gold) - NOT rollable from crates

+**Limited Items:**
+- Cannot be obtained through regular crate rolls
+- Only available through special events
+- Can have stock limits (with serial numbers) or timer-based availability
+- Timer system: Items can have an "OffsaleAt" timestamp that makes them unavailable after a certain time
+- Display as "Not Rollable" in the Index UI
+- Color-coded in gold (RGB 255, 215, 0) across all UI elements

 ### 3. Probability System
 - Higher value items = lower chance to win